passport/www.passportjs.org/books/concepts/webauthn/README.md

 with software that authenticates public key credentials on the server-side.

-Compared with the relative simplicity of authenticating a username and password (setting aside the inherent security concerns), authenticating public key credentials involves many more moving pieces.
-Additionally, a user is being authenticated with a possession factor - something they have like their laptop with fingerprint recognition or a portable security key such as a [YubiKey](https://www.yubico.com/).
+Compared with the relative simplicity of authenticating a username and password (setting aside the inherent security concerns), authenticating a public key credential involves many more moving pieces.
+Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint recognition or a portable security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).

+This shift in how a user authenticates, while improving security, also introduces new experiences that a user needs to understand and new technologies that a developer must comprehend.
+This guide provides an overview of WebAuthn.
+It details how Passport works when authenticating public key credentials and explains concepts developers should consider to make it easy for users to use public key credentials.